-Prevent tracking and protect your data with Avast Secure Browser for Android
+Prevent tracking and protect your data with Avast Secure Browser for iPhone and iPad

-Have you ever wondered if your incognito history gets saved anywhere?
-While browsing incognito prevents your browsing history from being stored on your device, your online activity might not be gone forever after you end your session.
-Learn how to find your incognito history and delete it, or use a secure browser to make private browsing a no-brainer.
+Have you ever wondered if your incognito history gets saved?
+While browsing incognito prevents your browsing history from being stored on your device, traces of your online activity can still linger, even on Android and iOS.
+Learn how to check your incognito history and delete it.
+Then, install a specialized secure browser to get truly private browsing.

-But does incognito mode leave any traces behind, and can you ever recover a record of your activity after it’s deleted?
-While it can be tricky to view your incognito history again, it’s not impossible — skip down below to learn how to view your incognito history.
+But does incognito mode leave any traces behind, and can you ever find a record of your incognito activity after your browsing session ends?
+While it can be tricky to view your incognito history again, it’s not impossible — keep reading to learn how to check your incognito history.

 Here’s how to check your incognito history: